tpoellabauer/FastDataAcquisition-ObjDetSeg/README.md

 # FastDataAcquisition-ObjDetSeg
 Code for our paper "Fast Training Data Acquisition for Object Detection and Segmentation using Black Screen Luminance Keying"

 The first script takes videos of the objects in front of a black screen with high light absorption and saves the RGBA images, the alpha representing the object mask.
 The second script creates a dataset consisting of randomly placed objects on randomly selected background images.
 It uses alpha blending and strong augmentation.
 The objects are rotated and scaled randomly.

+Our YCB-V LUMA dataset, recorded with a black screen, is available here https://huggingface.co/datasets/tpoellabauer/YCB-V-LUMA.
+If you find our work useful, please consider citing our paper.

 ## Sample Usage
 ```